Nissan Juke Review< Back to blog

 Some of these accessories are practical, too.
 A dog guard in the cargo area for your four-legged friend and a steel or aluminium load carrier jack up the Juke’s functionality.
 A removable tow bar is available.
 Better towing capacity would be needed for this, so you would need one of the 1.5 dCi engines.

 Want to find a great price on a brand-new Nissan Juke?
-Compare offers on our latest Juke lease deals and discover your ideal model.
+Compare Nissan Juke finance deals and discover your perfect model.

 For the latest car reviews, auto news and entertainment, head over to the Moneyshake blog.